 Phoenix Child Custody Lawyer

-Custody / legal decision-making and parenting time cases may be involved in divorce issues or in paternity cases when the parties were never married.
-These cases may also arise when the parties want to change or enforce a prior court order.
+Custody / legal decision-making and parenting time cases may be involved in divorce issues, or in paternity cases when the parties were never married.
+These issues may also arise when the parties want to change or enforce a prior court order regarding their children.
 We provide a great deal of information below that may help you in making decisions regarding your custody / legal decision-making and parenting time issues.

 Contact a Phoenix Child Custody Attorney Today

-If you would like more information regarding how the legal decision-making and parenting time laws may affect you, please call our office and schedule a consultation with one of our attorneys at Bishop, Del Vecchio & Beeks Law Office, P.C.
+If you would like more information regarding how the legal decision-making and parenting time laws may apply under your circumstances, please call our office and schedule a consultation with one of our attorneys at Bishop, Del Vecchio & Beeks Law Office, P.C. at either our Phoenix or Tempe office.

 Summary of Content: